korlay37/fleet-monitor/README.md

 Around 8 hours, which include "Golang research/learn" like using the docs, and skimming through a Udemy course and youtube videos to learn/understand Golang concepts.

 The most difficult part was figuring out that I had to use a Mutex, something I did not foresee and I am still getting up to speed with advanced usage of pointers, go routines, channels and mutex.

+Update: I did not have enough time to figure out the testing for the http requests, gin and zap(logging).

 #### How would you modify your data model or code to account for more kinds of metrics?